NKMalki/FolderViewer/README.md

 # FolderViewer
 A SWE316: Software Design and Construction homework.
+## Initilization
+This project only works on vs for some reason.
 ## Project Requirements:
 File/Folder combination is a typical example of the composite design pattern.
 A file has a name, size, extension.
 A folder has similar attribute (without an extension) plus a list of files or other folders.
 You are required to write a